 Notify Your Insurance Company

-You are responsible for contacting your insurance company within 7 days of the accident and providing them with all the details to the best of you knowledge.
+You are responsible for contacting your insurance company when making an auto insurance claim.
+This must be done within 7 days of the accident and you must provide them with all the details to the best of you knowledge.

 Report All Injuries

 When making an auto insurance claim, notify your insurance company if there are any injuries to yourself or to others as a result of the car accident.
 If you feel it is warranted, be sure to visit your doctor ASAP following the accident.
 If your injuries are serious, you may also want to consider legal counsel to assist you with your auto insurance claim.